 Good UX designers have a wide range of skills that highlight their areas of expertise.
 Some companies require their UX designers to perform all the steps listed above.
 In contrast, others break them into specific groups like an information architecture team or a crew of product research specialists.
 Having a solid background in at least one of the main six elements can give you a leg up in the UX design industry.

 Having experience in graphic design and visual design can also be beneficial when attempting to break out in the UX design field.
 Working in UX requires a vast amount of creativity, giving visual and graphic designers a bit of a head start when creating a user experience design.
 However, a UX designer’s role also requires diligent research and countless hours of usability testing.
-Having well-rounded design, research, and communication skills will significantly enhance your chances of becoming a successful UX designer.
+Having well-rounded design, research, and communication skills will significantly enhance your chances of becoming a successful UX designer, or even a business owner as a whole.

 Since user experiences play a vital role in nearly every aspect of modern life, now is the perfect time to get into UX design.
 More and more companies are looking for experienced UX designers to increase their products’ user experience.
 Everything from coffee machines to alarm clocks has user experiences that make it easier for consumer interaction.
 With technology drastically advancing every year, the demand for UX designers will likely continue to grow.
 There is no better time to start your new UX design career.